tkin91e55/wordle_demo/README.md

   Your node.js/python version maybe different from mine.
 I hope this will still work.

   There is no complicated dependencies for Part 1.

+# Extra feature

+  (Any?)

+# Remarks

+  * No word validation.
+Unlike the orignal game reference, which validate sequnece of input need to be some valid.
+    This would need to have common words dictionary check.